We use cookies for statistical purposes.

 The application to the Court must be accompanied by an affidavit from a competent person who sustains the application and proves why it should be approved.

-The application is set for hearing in a maximum of 30 days, but it must be taken into consideration that the judicial holiday period of the Cyprus Courts is from June to August and no activities are performed then.
+The application is set for a hearing in a maximum of 30 days, but it must be taken into consideration that the judicial holiday period of the Cyprus Courts is from June to August, and no activities are performed then.

 If during that time no objection is registered, the Court reschedules the application for proof in a maximum of 30 days, while an announcement is made in the Government Gazette and a regional newspaper mentioning the data when the liquidation hearing is appointed.